m-canton/godot-http-manager/README.md

 This plugin adds a `HTTPManager` autoload to make multiple requests using routes defined with resources.

-Routes has attached a client, resource that defines the host.
+Routes have attached a client, resource that defines the host.
 You can set restrictions to client like a number of requests per seconds.

 Example: